Stranger6667/pyanyapi/README.rst

     >>> JSONParser({'id': 'container > id'}).parse('{"container":{"id":"123"}}').id
     123

-Or you can access values in lists by index:
+Or you can get access to values in lists by index:

 .. code:: python